 For expired and replaced cards, the refund will still process to your associated bank account as normal.
 You do not need to provide new card details.

-For some bank accounts, the refund will appear as a credit alongside the original transaction, rather than as a new credit on your most recent transaction statement.
+For some bank accounts, particularly credit cards, the refund will appear as a credit alongside the original transaction, rather than as a new credit on your most recent transaction statement.
 We would advise checking your historic bank statements for the original payment.